DoganM95/Wireguard-Vpn-to-Proxy/README.md

 # Intro

 This app turns any wireshark conf file into a docker container, that serves the vpn connection as a http/https proxy server, in other works: a vpn to http proxy adapter.
 The provided wireshark configuration file can be from any host, be it your home, business or vpn provider connection.
+This project in beta phase and only ready for development/testing purposes.

 # Use cases